jchristgit/bolt/docs/cogs/infractions.md

 - `tempban`
 - `ban`
 - `unban`
-These are not created directly, instead, they are created by bolt automatically through the moderation commands.
+These are not created directly, instead, they are created by Bolt automatically through the moderation commands.

 ## Commands